bertholdm/TextDiff/README.md

 Version History:
 ----------------
+Version 1.2.3 - 12-28-2023
+- Workaround when calibre hangs in not readable PDF's (encrypted pdf's, pdf's with no text layer).
+- Substitute quotes and dashes characters with standard characters before diff (optional).
+- Debug print optional.
 Version 1.2.2 - 06-29-2023
 - Disable buttons to save diff result until a result is generated (Thanks to Robert1a) Version 1.2.1 - 03-23-2023